Shift3/laptop/README.md

 It also maintains your dotfiles and provides a way for you to customize them to your liking if desired.

-The `setup` script is designed to be ran multiple times if necessary, it is non-destructive, and will backup your previous dotfile setup if any exist.
+The `setup` script is designed to be run multiple times if necessary.
+It is non-destructive, and will backup your previous dotfile setup if any exists.

 ![screen](img/screen.png)

 Install
 -------

-You will need to keep the repo around somewhere safe, so lets make a folder for it and clone the repo into it.
+You will need to keep the repo around somewhere safe, so let's make a folder for it and clone the repo into it.

 ```sh